 3. Aladdin and Jasmine

-The couple from Agrabah can easily be found in the Magic Kingdom in Adventureland, but did you know there’s also a less crowded meet and greet station for them in the Morocco pavilion at Epcot?
+The couple from Agrabah can sometimes be found in the Magic Kingdom in Adventureland, but did you know there’s also a less crowded meet and greet station for them in the Morocco pavilion at Epcot?
 Tucked away in the back, in a pavilion many guests skip, there’s actually an indoor, air conditioned meet and greet area.
-Much more comfortable for those hot summer days.
+Much more comfortable for those hot summer days!

 1. Woody and Jessie

 Unlike their friend Buzz Lightyear, whose meet and greet station is out in the open, Woody and Jessie’s meet and greet area requires a bit of searching.
 Between Big Thunder Mountain and Splash Mountain is a bathroom area.
 Walk towards it, down the stairs, and to the right you’ll find Woody and Jessie.
-Even when these attractions are closed for renovations, the characters are still there.
+Even when these attractions are closed for renovations, the characters are usually still found.
+Since the opening of Toy Story Land in Hollywood Studios, Woody, Jessie and Buzz have been found hamming it up in “Andy’s Backyard”.
+Often Buzz is near the park entrance, Woody is near Toy Story Mania, and Jessie is near the fence with Andy’s name on it.

 If you’re looking to see several Disney characters in one place, especially those rare characters, you’ll have to check out Characterpalooza.
 Times and locations for this event varies depending on how many show of Fantasmic there are that day (two events when one show is playing, one event when two shows are playing).
 They can usually be found a few hours before Fantasmic starts, around 4pm at the earliest, around the Streets of America.
 The location changes at times and the meet and greet itself isn’t posted on any map.
 It’s not even on the website.
 If you’re interested, ask a Cast Member to be sure.